Mausy5043/pylywsdxx/README.md

 ## Requirements

-`pylywsdxx` requires `bluepy3` which should be installed automagically when using the installation instructions below.
+This module requires [`bluepy3`](https://pypi.org/project/bluepy3/) which should be installed automagically when using the installation instructions below.

 ## Installation